 deleted the file, UI-View32 would send an empty beacon frame.

-1. If an object was excluded by its name, it would reappear the next
+V1.861.
+If an object was excluded by its name, it would reappear the nexttime it was heard.

 2. If you double clicked the column headers of the station list or the